 According to medicalnewstoday.com “rounded shoulders is a term used to describe a resting shoulder position that has moved forward from the body’s ideal alignment.
 Rounded shoulders, sometimes known as “mum posture,” are part of overall bad posture, and they can get worse if left untreated.”

 There’s a variety of causes that lead to rounded shoulders.
 From over developed pectoral muscles through imbalanced weight training or sport, to boxing, swimming, horse riding, gaming or excessive forwards motion in day-to-day activities with no counter exercises to pull the shoulders back to their normal position.

-Rounders shoulders can be corrected using chiropractic care, sport massage, corrective stretches and exercises.
+Rounded shoulders can be corrected using chiropractic care, sports massage, corrective stretches and exercises.
 If you or a loved one suffers from rounded shoulders it would be a good idea to arrange a full assessment to establish the severity and the best corrective treatment options.

 2- (Hyper) Kyphosis (Hunched Back)

 According to the Mayo Clinic “Kyphosis is a curvature of the spine that causes the top of the back to appear more rounded than normal.”

 When the curve of the thoracic spine is 45 degrees or more this is considered excessive according to the NHS.
 Kyphosis causes additional strain on the discs and a hunched over appearance.

 At Healing Hands we perform a thorough assessment to measure your spine and posture using X-rays (if clinically required) and cutting edge technology to get a proper assessment of the postural imbalances.